millerlp/Solarlib/README.md

+To install this library, place the folder containing all of the Solarlib files into the libraries directory in your Arduino folder (Mac) or under the libraries folder inside arduino-1.0.2 (Windows).

 /* Solarlib		Luke Miller December 2012
  * Released into the public domain (originally based on U.S. Govt. products)
  * No warranty given or implied.